 • Significance of impact that funding and support would provide for the project and creative practice

 Following the submission deadline, NWFF will conduct an eligibility check.
 Eligible applications will then be reviewed and scored by our Award Selection Committee (ASC).
-The ASC includes a diverse panel of four (4) recognized artists and/or arts professionals, with varying expertise and backgrounds, who live/work within King County, and one (1) arts professional within the Andy Warhol Foundation’s Regional Regranting Program.
+The ASC includes a diverse panel of four (4) recognized artists and/or arts professionals, with varying expertise and backgrounds and one (1) arts professional within the Andy Warhol Foundation’s Regional Regranting Program.
 The names of the panelists will be announced with the recipients.

 Application Feedback